CoFH/cofh.github.io/docs/world-generator-configuration/files/index.md

     </table>
 </div>

-A Forge mod entry may also be specified as a single string.
+A Forge mod entry may also be specified as a string.
 In that case, it is read as the `id` value.

 Examples